Blockade of Wonsan: Operation Tailboard

 Operation Tailboard was the codename for the United States Army landing at Wonsan, and it was found to have been unnecessary.
 Preparations began over 800 miles away at Inchon where on October 15, thousands of marines and soldiers, 30,184 in total, embarked transports to participate in the landing.
 When they arrived off Wonsan on October 20, the clearance of the mine fields was still taking place so for five days X Corps and the 1st Marine Division were forced to remain on ship to wait for a clear path to the beaches.

 When it came time to land on October 25, the North Koreans had already withdrawn and the British and South Koreans were securing the area.
 Ultimately the landing was not needed and MacArthur was criticized for not using the X Corps in the pursuit of the retreating North Korean Army on the Inchon front.
 On October 19, the South Korean Army captured Pyongyang so instead of heading there the American army went north along the coast to occupy Hungnam and the Chosin Reservoir areas while the 3rd Infantry Division landed at Wonsan in November as reinforcements.

 Evacuation of Wonsan

 UN forces would not hold Wonsan for long: after the massive Chinese intervention in the war, Allied forces were ordered to evacuate Wonsan on December 9, 1950, taking 7,009 refugees, 3,384 military personnel, 1,146 vehicles and 10,013 tons of cargo in the process.
-General MacArthur's plan was to regroup in Japan before launching another offensive, while holding Pusan Perimeter.
+General MacArthur's plan was to regroup in Japan before launching another offensive, while holding the Pusan Perimeter.
 When the North Koreans and Chinese recaptured the city, defenses were rebuilt in a more formidable way, additional sea mines were deployed and new artillery batteries were erected.